Oluwatodimu/book-catalogue/README.md

 2. build the application with `mvn clean package`
 3. run the application with `mvn spring-boot:run`

-Running the management (backend) service:
+Running the client (frontend) service:
 1. navigate to the `client` directory
 2. build the application with `mvn clean package`
 3. run the application with `mvn spring-boot:run`